owhite/balancing-robot-notes/teensy40/TWR_test/README.md

 a_mag=2.59398
 ```

 That's pretty horrendous.
-To reduce noise, I changed the FOC PWM from 20,000 to 10,000, and fooled around with physical dampening of the IMU. and used this to view the vibration: `./IMU_test.py -p /dev/cu.usbmodem178888901`
+To reduce noise, I changed the FOC PWM from 20,000 to 10,000, and fooled around with physical dampening of the IMU. and used this to view the vibration:

+`./IMU_test.py -p /dev/cu.usbmodem178888901`

-[supervisor.cpp](src/supervisor.cpp) applies a Mahony filter which fuses acceleration  and gyro values from the IMU.
+Also, [supervisor.cpp](src/supervisor.cpp) applies a Mahony filter which fuses acceleration  and gyro values from the IMU.
 I added this code:

 ```c
   if (accMag > 1e-6f) {